 The episode begins on a high-tech mining refinery where four men – Fenner, Thawn, Harg and Dugeen – bring us to speed with the sociopolitical situation on the third moon of Delta Magna.

-Sue: I think I understood most of that but the exposition was very clunky.
+Sue: I think I understood some of that, although the exposition was extremely clunky.
 It didn’t sound like they were having a natural conversation.
 The actors are okay, though, so I’ll have to blame the script.

 The TARDIS materialises in the middle of a swamp.
-Unfortunately, because this place is waterlogged, the Doctor and Romana have to leave K9 behind.
+Unfortunately, because the place is waterlogged, the Doctor and Romana are forced to leave K9 behind.

 Sue: Poor K9.
 I’m taking a mark off this story straight away.
-They should have put him in a little boat.
-I do like Romana’s outfit, though.
-Very Emma Peel.
+They should put him in a little boat.
+I like Romana’s outfit, though.
+It’s very Emma Peel.

-Romana searches for the fifth segment while the Doctor crafts a flute out of some reed, which he then uses to play JS Bach’s Badinerie in B minor on a flute he’s carved out of some reed.
+Romana searches for the fifth segment while the Doctor plays JS Bach’s Badinerie in B minor on a flute he’s carved out of some reed.

-Sue: He’s so much better than Patrick Troughton.
-He could give James Galway a run for his money.
+Sue: He’s so much better at this than Patrick Troughton.
+He could probably give James Galway a run for his money, too.

-Sue: How did the Doctor not hear their hovercraft coming a mile off?
+Sue: How did the Doctor not hear their hovercraft coming?
 It makes one hell of a racket.

-Fenner mistakes the Doctor for Rohm-Dutt and he shoots him in the head.
+Fenner mistakes the Doctor for Rohm-Dutt and shoots him in the head.

-Me: He just shot the Doctor in the head and you are congratulating him?
+Me: He just shot the Doctor in the head and you’re congratulating him?

 Sue: The green make-up is very good.
-Aliens might find it a bit racist, but in this instance, they didn’t have a choice.
+Aliens will probably find it a bit racist, though.

-Me: By all accounts, it was murder to get it off their skin.
-The BBC forgot to buy the dye remover and the Swampies had to be driven out to an RAF base where they were forced to use chemical showers.
+Me: It was murder to get it off the actors’ skin, by all accounts.
+The BBC forgot to buy any dye remover and the Swampies had to be driven to an RAF base so they could use their chemical showers.
 Interestingly, no one who worked as a Swampie ever went on to have children.

 Rohm-Dutt interrogates Romana.

-Sue: What is that accent supposed to be?
+Sue: What’s that accent supposed to be?
 American?
 Irish?
 Australian?
 All of the above?

-It becomes clear that the Swampies are being oppressed by the greedy bastards working at the refinery.
+It quickly becomes clear that the Swampies are being oppressed by the greedy bastards back at the refinery.

-Sue: This is basically Greenpeace against BP.
-Or Green hair pieces against BP.
+Sue: This is basically Greenpeace against BP, isn’t it?
+Or Green hairpieces against BP.
 No?
-Oh, please yourself.
+Oh, suit yourself.
 Anyway, it’s very political.
 I like Robert Holmes when he’s got an axe to grind.

-The Doctor (he was shot in the hat, not the head, which makes Fenner a terrible shot after all) is taken to the refinery for questioning.
+The Doctor (who was shot in the hat, not the head, which makes Fenner a terrible shot after all) is taken to the refinery for questioning.

 Sue: I like the little ducks on his jacket.
 He’s obviously been inspired by Hilda Ogden.

-Romana is chosen to be the victim in a ritual sacrifice.
-As she is led to the sacrificial altar, the Swampies chant the name of their god.
+Romana is led to a sacrificial altar as the Swampies chant the name of their god.